-You will know your asthma is well controlled when you:
+You will know your asthma is well controlled when:

 Remember to take your reliever inhaler if your symptoms get worse or if you are having an asthma attack.

-It can take a while to find the best treatment for you, so it is advised that you attend all your doctors’ appointments and reviews.
+It can take a while to find the best treatment for you, so it is advised that you attend all your doctors’ appointments and reviews and have an asthma action plan in place.
 You will usually have a review some weeks after your usual dose or medicines/inhaler is changed.
 This is just to check that your medicines are working as expected and that they are the right medicines for you.

 Your doctor may need to increase the dose of the medication you are currently on.
 However, the doctor will first need to know that you are currently taking medication correctly for example that you have the right inhaler technique, how regularly you’re using your preventer medicine and any triggers you might be exposed to.
 This is because with the right support from healthcare staff, a good inhaler technique, a good routine that helps taking your asthma drug and by avoiding your asthma triggers, you may not require an increase in dose.